AsadKhan911/NewsFeedUKUSCA/README.md

-# NewsFlashJS
+# NewsHubUKUSCA

-NewsFlashJS is a JavaScript-based news aggregator that provides real-time updates from the United Kingdom, United States, and Canada.
+NewsHubUKUSCA is a JavaScript-based news aggregator that provides real-time updates from the United Kingdom, United States, and Canada.
 Powered by an API, this project delivers the latest news articles with a clean and intuitive user interface, offering users a seamless browsing experience.
 Stay informed about current events across the Atlantic with this user-friendly news platform.

 ## Features